tclscripts/chanrelay/README.md

 ## CHANGELOG

 ### 3.12
-- Added colors for actions and non-message
+- Added colors for jpq / act and modes

 ### 3.11
 - Made the "oper" setting functionnal